manjufy/car-marketplace/README.md

 # Car Marketplace

+NodeJS / Express App to demonstrate the listing users car on the market for rental.
+API includes
+ - User Registration
+ - Post Car
+ - Post Availability of a car

+ Note that, implementation is not comprehensive, just to show case, express, passport authentcation and authorisation.
+It uses embedeed sqlite database for storage (feel free to change it to other DBs)

 ## Project setup

     Install `npm install -g nodemon` to be able to run the app without restarting.